THE DIG CHECKLIST FOR INCLUSIVE, HIGH-QUALITY CHILDREN’S MEDIA

 High-quality digital media features music, narration, and sound that enrich the media experience.

-- Does the media include multiple language options?
+- Does the media include multiple language options which are written and spoken by native speakers?

-- Does the app feature a voice record option to foster literacy in a variety of home languages?
+- Does the app feature a voice record option to support family participation in a variety of home languages?

 - Does the media include music or sound effects culturally appropriate for the content?